wandroll/VDMScrapper/README.md

     php app/console vdm:import

-The script returns a status code of `0` if all mandatory requirements are met, `1` otherwise.

 3) Retrieve data through the API
 --------------------------------

-Once data are stored in database, you can query a particular post
+Once data are stored in database, you can query a particular post through id or criteria :

 	/api/post/3